dev-rashedin/Backend-Jobs-API/Server/readme.md

       description: the job id
 ```

- - to run a pre-request on postman, so that you don't have to set headers every time
+ - to run a pre-request script on postman, so that you don't have to set headers every time

  ```
  pm.request.headers.add({